python-ellar/ellar/docs/overview/providers.md

 In the above example, `ProviderConfig` is used as a value type for `IFooB` and as a concrete type for `IFoo`.

 ### **2. `register_providers`:**
-Another method is by overriding `register_providers` in any Module class.
+Another method is by overriding `register_services` in any Module class.

 For example:
 ```python